Monte Carlo algorithm for the extrema of tempered stable processes: Acknowledgement

 \section{Acknowledgement}

-JGC and AM are supported by The Alan Turing Institute under the EPSRC grant EP/N510129/1; AM supported by EPSRC grant EP/P003818/1 and the Turing Fellowship funded by the Programme on Data-Centric Engineering of Lloyd's Register Foundation; JGC supported by CoNaCyT scholarship 2018-000009-01EXTF-00624 CVU 699336.
+JGC and AM are supported by EPSRC grant EP/V009478/1 and The Alan Turing Institute under the EPSRC grant EP/N510129/1; AM was supported by the Turing Fellowship funded by the Programme on Data-Centric Engineering of Lloyd's Register Foundation and the EPSRC grant EP/P003818/1; JGC was supported by CoNaCyT scholarship 2018-000009-01EXTF-00624 CVU 699336.